Foundation Level Certificate in

-A Level 3 sports massage practitioner will be working with patients with muscle and movement dysfunction arising from postural abnormalities or non-acute injuries and those patients looking for maintenance treatments as part of injury prevention.
+This course is equivalent to a standard Level 4 course and will give you the skills and experience to work with patients with muscle and movement dysfunction arising from postural abnormalities or non-acute injuries or for patients who want maintenance treatments as part of injury prevention.
 To be able to make informed decisions on whether a patient is within your scope of practice you need conduct patient consultations that include taking a medical history and performing a basic postural and movement assessment.
-From this you will be able to plan your treatments, provide massage using a range of soft tissue manipulation techniques and where appropriate, discuss a self management plan with your patient to reduce any negative lifestyle factors impacting on their presenting condition or recovery and give general yet basic advice on healthy eating, exercise and stretching techniques.
+From this you will be able to plan your treatments, provide massage using a range of basic and advanced soft tissue manipulation techniques and where appropriate, discuss a self management plan with your patient to reduce any negative lifestyle factors impacting on their presenting condition or recovery and give general yet basic advice on healthy eating, exercise and stretching techniques.

-In additional to providing clinical based treatments, a sports massage therapist is also able to take these skills to sports and outdoor activity events.
-Learning how to adapt patient assessment and treatment techniques to use for pre, inter and post sports treatment is a valuable skill included in the level 3 course.
-All of the above describes the standard requirements for a level 3 sports massage practitioner.
+In additional to providing clinical based treatments, a holistic massage therapist is also able to take these skills to sports and outdoor activity events or on-site within business premises.
+Learning how to adapt patient assessment and treatment techniques to use for pre, inter and post sports treatment is a valuable skill included in the Foundation Level course.

 Now let’s add some more unique, yet subtle skills to this, in practical ability but also in self development.

 We can listen to what our patient says but as importantly, we can listen to what their tissues tell us as we treat them - and it’s not always the same thing being said.
 Being able to ‘read’ the tissues brings what you do in line with what the body needs.
 The patient may be saying, “that feels really tight and could do with you really getting in there and loosening it off” but as you begin to work the area you can ‘feel’ the tissues resisting your efforts.
 What do you do?

 It would be easy to say to yourself ‘I can fix this, loosen this off and the patient will feel I’ve done what they needed.’